 Another approach to managing interference is called radio frequency spectrum management (RFSM).
 RFSM incorporates tools that allow administrators to manage the different layers of a network by setting up channel assignments automatically, as well as setting up automatic transmit power levels.

-While this system of tools can address many problems on its own, it often cannot make automatic decisions based on traffic that isn’t wireless network traffic – so additional interference problems can occur or fail to be factored into implementations.
+While this system of tools can address many problems on its own, it often cannot make automatic decisions based on the traffic that isn’t wireless network traffic – so additional interference problems can occur or fail to be factored into implementations.

 7SIGNAL’s best-in-class wireless monitoring services can help you identify the causes of any co-channel interference and eliminate this problem.
-Our suite of passive and active monitoring tools ensure that your facility has consistent, strong Wi-Fi – often enabling you to spot and fix issues before any users are even aware of them.
+Our suite of passive and active monitoring tools ensures that your facility has consistent, strong Wi-Fi – often enabling you to spot and fix issues before any users are even aware of them.

 7SIGNAL® is a leader in enterprise Wireless Network Monitoring.
 The 7SIGNAL platform is a cloud-based Wireless Network Monitoring (WNM) solution that continuously troubleshoots the wireless network for performance issues – maximizing network uptime, device connectivity, and network ROI.
 The platform was designed for the world’s most innovative organizations, educational institutions, hospitals, and government agencies and is currently deployed at Booz Allen Hamilton, IBM, Kaiser Permanente, Walgreens, Microsoft, and many others.
 7SIGNAL continuously monitors the connectivity of over 4 million global devices.
 Learn more at www.7signal.com.